Zach Parise needed at least another night of sleep before picking a team to play for next season.

 Parise said Tuesday that he hadn't made a decision and doesn't have a timetable for one soon after landing in his home state at the Minneapolis-St. Paul International Airport.

 "I'm back here to talk with my family and make sure that we've done all the work that we need to do make sure we make the right decision," Parise told the Star Tribune of Minneapolis.

-New Jersey wants to re-sign its top forward while Pittsburgh, Philadelphia, Detroit and Minnesota are among the teams that are trying to lure him away.
+The New Jersey Devils want their top forward available to re-sign while Pittsburgh, Philadelphia, Detroit and Minnesota are among the teams that are trying to lure him away.